knative/docs/docs/install/install-serving-with-yaml.md

     1. Fetch the External IP or CNAME:

+        !!! tip inline end
+            Save this to use in the `Configure DNS` section.

         ```bash
         kubectl --namespace kourier-system get service kourier
         ```

-        !!! tip
-            Save this for configuring DNS in the next section.

 === "Ambassador"